Orders

 Basic order creation

-Create an order with /orders/new:
+Create an order with the Create an Order endpoint:

 curl -X POST https://api.zebo.dev/orders/new \